 9. All applicants are asked to read and adhere to the CASPA Professional Code of Conduct available on the CASPA web site.

-The PA program uses a rolling admissions process.
 Early application is strongly encouraged.
 After the interview is conducted, the admissions committee may recommend one of the following based upon the collective judgment of the committee and a point scoring system:

 - Non-Acceptance: Applicants denied admission will be notified in writing.
 Candidates wishing to be considered in a subsequent admission cycle must reapply and must satisfy all admission requirements for that cycle.